hatmatty/AMS/README.md

 ### Sprinting
 > Toggleable, Files: [SprintingService, SprintingController]
 - Player should be able to toggle sprinting across the map.
 Sprinting will not have to interact with many modules of the game allowing it to easily be disabled and enabled by game devs.
-When sprinting your camera will use a spring
+When sprinting your camera will use a spring.

 ### First Person